 What are some of the common problems of a Ford F-150?

-The most common problems in F-150 include windows not working properly, engine failure, transmission problems, and spark plug problems.
-These problems were rampant in the early model years but have been largely rectified in recent years.
-The 2013 model year suffers from an oil pan gasket leak while the 2020 model has an inoperative rearview camera problem.
-Other problems include inadvertent airbag deployment, reduced backseat strength, and engine compartment fires.
+F-150 problems include faulty windows, engine failure, spark plug, and transmission problems.
+These problems, while rampant in early model years, have been largely rectified in recent years.
+However, 2013 models suffer from oil pan gasket leaks, while 2020 models have inoperative rearview camera problems.
+Airbag deployment issues, reduced backseat strength, and engine fires were found.

 This is the simplest answer that we can give.
 In the article below, we’ll discuss every problem in detail.
-This includes identifying it, fixing it, and how much it cost to fix.
+This includes identifying it, fixing it, and how much it costs to fix it.

 1. Rear Window Leaks

 Ford’s model from 1997-2014 have a defect that took Ford 17 years to rectify.
 The defect lies in the rear window.
 The water leaks from the rear window during bad weather or even when you are washing the car.
 This can damage seats and other accessories inside the truck which can cost you a lot in damages and repairs.